ztacole/ztacole/README.md

 ## Hi! 👋 I'm Zaqi.

 Second grade student at SMKN 24 Jakarta.
-I've enjoyed Kotlin and make it the main language in creating a project.
+I am deeply passionate about Android application development, particularly using Kotlin.
+I also have strong skills in Desktop application development using C#.

 - 🌱 I’m currently learning Kotlin especially in Jetpack Compose
-- 💬 Feel free to ask me about Desktop Development or Web API Development using C# and ASP .NET
+- 💬 Feel free to ask me about Desktop Development or Web API Development using C# and ASP .NET Core

 ### Github Statistic
 <p align="left">